maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***getInstance*** operation is to enable service providers to access the information of a single registered service instance.
-It is implemented following the REST methodology using a GET HTTP method.
+It is implemented following the REST methodology, using a GET HTTP method.
 It receives the ID of the Instance to be retrieved as an input argument.
 The MSR will respond with the Instance object identified by the provided ID, if that is found.
 The internal structure the Instance is provided in more detail in the